-You need to be investing your money.
+You need to invest now.
 Too often, potential investors leave their money on the sidelines waiting for the “right time” to invest.
 The fact of the matter is that if you want to, you’ll find a reason not to invest your money.
 All you’re doing with that is hurting your financial future.
 You may need to change what you’re investing in, but with a bit of research, you’ll find that it’s always a good time to invest no matter the market conditions.

 Why Not Investing is a Bad Idea